devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Note that these were pulled in three batches because CDC Wonder database puts limits on the number of variables to query at once.

+Centers for Disease Control and Prevention, National Center for Health Statistics.
+Underlying Cause of Death 1999-2016 on CDC WONDER Online Database, released December, 2017.
+Data are from the Multiple Cause of Death Files, 1999-2016, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.

 #### Cleaning

 The following steps were used to clean the CDC Firearm data, including adding state abbreviations, and changing `age_groups` into a factor variable.